milesj/packemon/website/docs/build.md

 Packemon was primarily designed and engineered for building packages.
 But what is building you ask?
-Building is the process of parsing, transforming, and bundling a package's source code into distributable and consumable files for NPM, using community favorite tools like [Babel][babel] and [Rollup][rollup].
+Building is the process of parsing, transforming, and bundling a package's source code into distributable and consumable files for npm, using community favorite tools like [Babel][babel] and [Rollup][rollup].

 With that being said, the `build` command can be used to build all packages in a project according